Hypothyroidism: Here’s everything you need to know

 • Viral infections (sometimes viral infections cause inflammation of the thyroid gland, making it underactive)

-• Medicines such as lithium, thalidomide, rifampin, phenytoin, carbamazepine, phenobarbital interferon-alpha, interleukin-2, amiodarone etc.
+• Medicines such as lithium, thalidomide, rifampin, phenytoin, carbamazepine, phenobarbital interferon-alpha, interleukin-2, and amiodarone

 • An underactive pituitary gland